Get Tips from a Pro and see How to Make Easy Stunning Alcohol Ink Art like a BOSS!

 Julie: “My tips for beginners would be to be patient, and just start playing.
 The first technique I teach people is to drop a few different colors randomly on the rock, then add drops of rubbing alcohol to different areas of the rock, and then blow the inks and alcohol around.
 It creates an amazing tye-dye effect.
 To take it to the next level, you can paint your favorite inspirational word on top.
 If you use white paint, the paint will turn the colors of the inks that are underneath. “

-What art tools do you use when painting with alcohol inks?
+What art tools and supplies do you use for alcohol ink art?

 - Gesso for rock prep